 IPTV Live Video Encoding & Streaming with Intel iGPU and Arc GPU

-Intel Qucik Sync is available on most Intel Core processors starting from early 2nd generation (Sandy Bridge), and some of Celeron & Xeon processors starting from 4th generation (Haswell).
+Intel Quick Sync is available on most Intel Core processors starting from the early 2nd generation (Sandy Bridge), and some Celeron and Xeon processors starting from the 4th generation (Haswell).

 Visit Intel Product Specifications to find out if your processor is capable of Quick Sync Video.